MRBl00die/MR-Bl00die-Texture-Pack/README.md

 Para los que no sepan como usar el nuevo Injector que pone las texturas en alta calidad y mejorado puedes ver este tutorial desde aqui: https://youtu.be/39j_GWdw5ws?t=76 1:16

-Puedes ir a https://github.com/MRBl00die/MR-Bl00die-Texture-Pack/releases/ Para ver Mas versiones.
+ENG: Hi, Welcome to my Texture Pack, Created by me, This Texture Pack has New Updates in April 2021.

-ENG: Hi, Welcome to my Texture Pack, Created by me, This Texture Pack has New Updates in April 2021:
+You need to go to releases to download the texture packs.
 - New Assets
 - New Quality Texture Pack injection
 - New Weapons Design